Executive Non-Compete Agreements

 Establishing carefully crafted agreements at the onset of an employment relationship is critical to protecting a company, the information, and the clientele that makes it unique.
 Among these agreements are non-competes, also called covenants not to compete which are agreements often used for those in the front line of a company, such as executives, who have access to trade secrets and other important company information.

-At Hendershot, Cannon & Hisey, P.C., we understand the needs of both executives and employers, and leverage our insight and litigation experience to effectively draft, review, negotiate, enforce, and defend against non-compete agreements.
+At Hendershot, Cowart & Hisey, P.C., we understand the needs of both executives and employers, and leverage our insight and litigation experience to effectively draft, review, negotiate, enforce, and defend against non-compete agreements.

 Structuring a Non-compete Agreement:

 The reason non-competes must be carefully crafted is because courts closely scrutinize their terms in order to ensure they are not overly burdensome to an individual and their professional future.

 Structuring a non-compete requires particular focus on the following components:

 - Be necessary to protect an employer’s legitimate business interests (Examples of legitimate, protectable interests for non-compete agreements include business goodwill, trade secrets, and other confidential or proprietary information)

 - Be reasonable in geographic area